Respace-io/irons-jewelry-docs/_tabs/atlas api.md

 ## Asset Handler

 The entrypoint of Atlas API is your `AssetHandler`.
-These must be registered, and each registered asset handler automatically gets paired with a dynamic atlas.
-There is exactly one dynamic atlas per handler, and a handler is the only way to get a dynamic atlas.
-The implementation of its methods is how you instruct the API to build your atlas and stitch your models.
+These must be registered, and each registered asset handler automatically gets paired with exactly one dynamic atlas, managed by Atlas API.
+The implementation of its methods is how you instruct the API to build your atlas and stitch dynamic models.
 All access to your sprites is done through your asset handler.

 ```java
 public class ExampleHandlerRegistry {